Support for patients diagnosed with a fetal anomaly

-When you call, we will ask you the name of your referring physician or counselor as well as the name of the diagnosed abnormality.
+When you call, we will ask you the name of your referring physician or counselor.
 We will also ask if you and your physician want to have additional genetic testing of the fetal tissue following the termination.
 We must be notified of these arrangements prior to your appointment.
 We will explain our services and fees, and we will check with your insurance company regarding medical coverage.

 Your First Appointment

 During your first visit, please expect to be here for 3–4 hours.
 You’ll have an ultrasound exam and a private information session with a patient advocate.
 Your significant other or support person may accompany you during the whole appointment on this day.

 On your second visit, you will have or begin your procedure, depending on how many weeks you are in your pregnancy.
 Please see surgical abortion for more information on what happens.

 You can choose one of our pain relief options to help you relax.
 Afterward, you will rest for a while in the recovery room.
 You’ll receive detailed instructions for what to do once you’re home.